xMazzmax/coiffeur-seren/README.md

   - Website example: Contact form prototype (filled with actual labels, placeholder text, and functional buttons that return the desired outcome based on the input in the input fields).

 > [!IMPORTANT]
-> This is a model (from the book [Atomic Design](https://atomicdesign.bradfrost.com/table-of-contents/)) of the problem-solving approach called "first principles thinking".
-You break down a problem into its smallest components and most basic, fundamental truths and build your solution from there.
+> This is a model (from the book [Atomic Design](https://atomicdesign.bradfrost.com/table-of-contents/)) of a problem-solving approach called "first principles thinking".
+The core message is to break down a problem into its smallest possible components and most basic, fundamental truths and build your solution from there.
 Here are some key features of this approach:
 >
 > - **Breaks Down Assumptions:** It helps you identify and challenge assumptions that may limit creativity or lead to suboptimal solutions.
 > - **Focuses on Fundamentals:** By starting from the most basic truths, you work with solid, undeniable facts instead of inherited beliefs or conventional wisdom.